 Loss of vision reflects the inability to perceive images.
 Such a phenotype can be due to occlusive or barriers to light (e.g. cataracts) through retinal alterations (e.g. wet macular degeneration) to optic nerve lesions (e.g. from a pituitary adenoma) to central nervous system ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Sudden temporary blindness in one eye?
+- What causes temporary blindness in one eye?

-- Temporary blind spot in right eye
+- Temporarily blind in one eye

-- Night blindness one eye
+- Temporary partial blindness in one eye

-- Temporary loss of peripheral vision in one eye
+- Temporary blind spot in one eye

 - Temporary blindness in one eye waking up